Museum of the Imperial Palace of Manchukuo: Tongde Hall

 The Tongde Hall (同德殿) is the largest and most impressive of the buildings in the palace, and has the most luxurious interior decoration.
 Originally the Jilin Salt Tax Collection Office, and therefore sometimes referred to as the "Salt Palace", Japanese engineers remodeled it from 1936 to 1938.
 However, Puyi refused to use the building, as he believed it to be bugged.
 The main hall was the setting for a dance party scene in Bernardo Bertolucci's film The Last Emperor, although it was never actually used for that purpose.The imperial concubine Li Yuqin was housed in the east part of the second floor.
 The building today contains the Manchukuo Throne, various pieces of furniture, some replicas of the crown jewels, flags, some dresses and uniforms, a copy of the Manchukuo declaration of independence, and other official items.
 High behind the throne is the national coat of arms, with a five-point star, in different colors representing the five nationalities of Manchukuo: Manchu (red), Chinese (yellow), Mongol (blue), Japanese (white) and Koreans (black).

 Qinmin Building

 The Qinmin Building (勤民楼) was Puyi's office building.
 In its southeast corner is a large room where Puyi received foreign ambassadors and consuls, and issued certificates of appointment and conferred medals to his government officials.
-The Qianmin Building housed the Manchukuo throne, which has now been moved to the Tongde Hall for its museum display.
+The Qinmin Building housed the Manchukuo throne, which has now been moved to the Tongde Hall for its museum display.

 Historical artifacts on display in the Qinmin Building include documents and photographs from Puyi's childhood to adulthood and wax figures of Puyi with one of his wives.
 Additional exhibitions highlight war crime atrocities from World War II such as incidents related to Unit 731.